SM 25x150 [2xM8] / N42 - magnetic roller

 Advantages and disadvantages of neodymium magnets NdFeB.

-In addition to immense power, neodymium magnets have the following advantages:
+Apart from immense power, neodymium magnets have the following advantages:

 - They do not lose power over time.
-After 10 years, their strength decreases by only ~1% (theoretically),
+After about 10 years, their strength decreases by only ~1% (theoretically),

-- They are extremely resistant to demagnetization by external magnetic sources,
+- They protect against demagnetization caused by external magnetic field extremely well,

-- By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,
+- In other words, thanks to the glossy nickel, gold, or silver finish, the element gains an aesthetic appearance,

-- They have very high magnetic induction on the surface of the magnet,
+- They exhibit very high magnetic induction on the surface of the magnet,

 Disadvantages of neodymium magnets:

-- They can break as they are extremely fragile when subjected to a powerful impact.
-If the magnets are exposed to impacts, it is suggested using magnets in a metal holder.
-The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,
+- They can break when subjected to a strong impact.
+If the magnets are exposed to impacts, we recommend using magnets in a protective case.
+The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,

 - Magnets lose their strength due to exposure to high temperatures.
-In most cases, when the temperature exceeds 80°C, these magnets experience permanent reduction in strength (although it is worth noting that this is dependent on the shape and size of the magnet).
+In most cases, when the temperature exceeds 80°C, these magnets experience permanent loss in strength (although it is worth noting that this is dependent on the form and size of the magnet).
 To avoid this problem, we offer special magnets marked with the [AH] symbol, which exhibit high temperature resistance.
 They can operate even at temperatures as high as 230°C or more,

-- Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,
+- Magnets exposed to a humid environment can corrode.
+Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-In the event of a collision between two neodymium magnets, it can result in them getting chipped.
+Neodymium magnets are delicate as well as will crack if allowed to collide with each other, even from a distance of a few centimeters.
 They are coated with a shiny nickel plating similar to steel, but they are not as hard.
 In the case of a collision between two magnets, there can be a scattering of small sharp metal fragments in different directions.
 Protecting your eyes is essential.

-Neodymium magnets are over 10 times more powerful than ferrite magnets (the ones in speakers), and their power can shock you.
+Neodymium magnets are over 10 times stronger than ferrite magnets (the ones in speakers), and their power can shock you.

 Make sure to review all the information we have provided.
 This will help you avoid harm to your body and damage to the magnets.

-Neodymium magnets generate very strong magnetic fields that can interfere with the operation of a pacemaker.
+Neodymium magnets generate strong magnetic fields.
+As a result, they interfere with the operation of a pacemaker.
 This happens because such devices have a function to deactivate them in a magnetic field.

-To illustrate why neodymium magnets are so dangerous, see the article - How dangerous are powerful neodymium magnets?.
+To raise awareness of why neodymium magnets are so dangerous, see the article titled How very dangerous are very strong neodymium magnets?.